crknftart/VoynichManuscript/README.md

 ### scriptcomparison
 <img src="https://github.com/crknftart/VoynichManuscript/assets/134263232/c742cb90-4b5f-49d2-9bf9-8325718b367b" width=100>
-The various images of handwritten period appropriate script examples that were used to identify the language.
+After unobscuring the document, Google Lense was used to do an image search.
+While nothing was an exact match, a few results did have simularities and I was able to determine avenues to be explored through comparison.
+Images were then collected of handwriting from in or around the time period it was written determined by carbon dating[citation needed].
+The various images of handwritten period appropriate script examples that were used to identify the language are in this folder.

 ### svg
 <img src="https://github.com/crknftart/VoynichManuscript/assets/134263232/d132322d-2fd9-43fc-b62c-401931053cb5" width="100">
 Scalable vector graphics related to the research including entire upper and lower glyph sets seperated by the median line.
-Handwriting stroke patterns for characters.
+Handwriting stroke patterns for characters.[see paper]

 ### tbu